Just cause eviction: United Kingdom

 In England and Wales, a Section 21 notice allows landlords to evict tenants with no cause.

 The Renters' Reform Bill was proposed in 2023 to ban no cause evictions nationwide, but failed to pass into law.

-A revised Renters' Rights Bill was introduced in 2024 and is pending within Parliament.
+A revised Renters' Rights Bill was introduced in 2024.
+The Parliament passed the Renters' Rights Act 2025, which implemented a just-cause eviction system where the UK government provided legal grounds for possession of a property from a tenant.